Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Experimental campaign and sample analysis

 \section{Experimental campaign and sample analysis}

 The main target of the experimental campaign was the investigation of the link between powder catchment efficiency and height growth in bulk geometries.
 Square cuboids having $\num{19}\times\num{19}\times\SI{10}{\milli\meter\squared}$ nominal dimensions were produced for the scope, obtained by means of multi-layer multi-track deposition.
-An alternated bi-directional deposition strategy was adopted, following the deposition path sketched in Figure~\ref{fig:deposition-path}.
+An alternated bi-directional deposition strategy was adopted, following the deposition path sketched in Figure \ref{fig:deposition-path}, with orthogonal scanning directions for adjacent layers.

 The experimental campaign followed a $2$-level factorial plan for $3$ varied parameters plus a central point, corresponding to a total of $9$ combinations.
 The varied parameters were the laser power $P$, the scanning speed $v$, and the delivered powder flow rate $\dot{m}_{tot}$.
 The central point was chosen as a typical working condition, optimized for bulk depositions with good dimensional resolution, yet representing a compromise for a reduced powder catchment efficiency.
-The parameters were varied within the typical range suitable to obtain a regular deposition growth.
 A number of $3$ replicates was performed for each deposition condition, for a total of $27$ randomized specimens.
 The fixed and varied parameters of the campaign are reported in Table \ref{tab:process-parameters}.
-Each combination of parameters is identified by a progressive label as reported in Table \ref{tab:condition-labels}.
+Each combination of parameters is identified by a progressive label as reported in Table~\ref{tab:condition-labels}.

-During the deposition the powder flow was kept continuous due to the slow dynamics of the powder feeder between the turning on and off stages.
+During the deposition the powder flow was kept continuous due to the slow response dynamics of the powder feeder.
 On the contrary, the laser operation was intermittent, with the emission enabled only for the intervals over the deposition substrate.
-The intervals with the laser turned off were necessary to avoid transitory effects related to acceleration and deceleration of the robot, even if they introduce an unavoidable inefficiency contribute.
-The robot transverse increment $r_x$ was chosen to guarantee sufficient overlap between consecutive tracks, considering the typical single track width of $w_t \sim \SI{1}{mm}$ observed in the considered conditions.
+The intervals with the laser turned off were necessary to avoid transitory effects related to acceleration and deceleration of the robot at the substrate borders, even if they introduce an unavoidable inefficiency contribution.
+Specifically the laser emission remained inactive for about \SI{0.5}{s} between consecutive tracks, and for \SIrange{2}{6}{s} between consecutive layers.
+The robot transverse increment $r_x=\SI{0.45}{mm}$ was chosen to guarantee a sufficient overlap between consecutive tracks, considering the typical single track width of about $\SI{1}{mm}$ observed in the considered conditions.
+The height increment $r_z=\SI{0.2}{mm}$ represents an optimal value for precision depositions.